SilkPerformer/jenkins-silkperformer-executor/README.md

 # jenkins-silkperformer-executor

+This script allows you to run a Silk Performer script from Jenkins.

 ###Developer instructions:
 * add a JDK to the installed JREs in Eclipse <br>
 * copy the settings.xml to %USERPROFILE%/.m2/ <br>